Size and weight are big decision factors when you are trying to find the ideal camera for your needs.

-Below you can see the front view size comparison of Nikon D80 and Sony W370.
+Below you can see the front-view size comparison of the Nikon D80 and the Sony W370.
 Sony W370 is clearly the smaller of the two cameras.
 Its body is 32mm narrower, 46mm shorter and 51mm thinner than Nikon D80.
 As you can tell, actually this is not a fair size comparison since Sony W370 has a built-in lens but Nikon D80 doesn't.
 Once you put a lens on D80, its thickness will increase significantly.

 Sony W370 is significantly lighter (489g ) than the Nikon D80 which may become a big advantage especially on long walking trips.

 Again, this comparison may not be very useful in real life as we are comparing the weight of a camera with a built-in lens to the body-only weight of an interchangeable lens camera.
 Once you put a lens on D80, the total kit will weigh much higher.